 Travel tip: Albaola is closed on Mondays.

-It’s also a good place to watch how locals revel in the simple pleasures.
-Like cooling off with a swim.
-It reminds us that on a hot day, nothing is more refreshing than a cool dip!
+t’s also a good place to just enjoy the stunning scenery around.
+Watch how locals revel in the simple pleasures.
+Cool off with a swim on a hot day, nothing is more refreshing than a cool dip on a beautiful beach!

 See more accommodation options in Pasai San Pedro.